kcbemiss/-RegisU_MSDS696_Clustering-and-Linear-Regression-with-Real-Estate-Data/README.md

 ***Calinski-Harabasz Index***

-I do not have ground truth labels (are not known), and this method can be used for clustering without ground truth labels.
+This method can be used for clustering without ground truth labels.
 A higher Calinski-Harabasz score identifies a model with better defined clusters.

 ***Davies-Bouldin Index***

-I do not have ground truth labels (are not known), and this method can be used for clustering without ground truth labels.
+This method can be used for clustering without ground truth labels.
 A lower Davies-Bouldin index identifies a model with better separation between the clusters

 ### K-Means Clustering